Universal Relations with Dynamical Tides: Universal Relations

 The $\Lambda^{(2)}$--$\Lambda^{(0)}$ relation computed for the complete set of EOSs is shown in Fig.~\ref{fig:lambda_relation}.
 Each curve corresponds to a single EOS, with compactness varying along the curve from the maximum supported mass down to $C=0.12$.
 Despite the diversity in the microphysics and in the phenomenology, observe that the curves all lie within a narrow band, indicating a quasi-universal relation between $\Lambda^{(2)}$ and $\Lambda^{(0)}$ across the considered EOSs.

 We quantify this universality by fitting the combined dataset to the functional form

-where $a_0$, $a_1$, $a_2$ and $a_3$ are free parameters determined via least-squares regression.
-The best-fit parameters for the complete EOS set are $ (a_0,a_1,a_2,a_3) = (3.845, 1.027, 4.411\times 10^{-2} , -1.504\times 10^{-3})$ and the fractional differences between the true values and the fit values are shown in Fig.~\ref{fig:lambda_relation}.
-Observe that the $\Lambda^{(2)}$--$\Lambda^{(0)}$ relation is indeed near EOS-independent, with $90\%$ of the ``error'' below $3\%$, and the maximum error at around $5\%$.
+where $\ln$ stands for the natural logarithm, $a_0$, $a_1$, $a_2$ and $a_3$ are free parameters determined via least-squares regression.
+The best-fit parameters for the complete EOS set are $ (a_0,a_1,a_2,a_3) = (3.446, 0.9876, 5.811\times 10^{-2}, -2.174\times 10^{-3})$ and the fractional differences between the true values and the fit values are shown in Fig.~\ref{fig:lambda_relation}.
+Observe that the $\Lambda^{(2)}$--$\Lambda^{(0)}$ relation is indeed near EOS-independent, with $90\%$ of the ``error'' around $3\%$, and the maximum error at around $5\%$.
 This level of quasi-universality is comparable to that of the original I-Love-Q relations~\cite{Yagi:2013awa}, and much greater than that of the binary Love relations~\cite{Yagi:2015pkc} (by a factor of $3$--$6$).

 This result suggests that $\Lambda^{(2)}$ can be calculated directly from $\Lambda^{(0)}$ with minimal dependence on the underlying EOS.
 Consequently, utilizing the relation in Eq.~\eqref{eq:lambda_fit} avoids the need to introduce additional free parameters in parameter estimation to infer $\Lambda^{(2)}$.
 That is, we can use the relation in Eq.~\eqref{eq:lambda_fit} to write the dynamical tidal response entirely in terms of $\Lambda^{(0)}$ when estimating parameters from GW observations; then, once the inference is done, we can use Eq.~\eqref{eq:lambda_fit} again to infer \textit{a posteriori} the value of $\Lambda^{(2)}$, and thus, make further inferences on nuclear physics (related to the microphysics that impact $\Lambda^{(2)}$) that would not be possible otherwise.